This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 - External references from friends and family.

-- Once you get and complete house sits, reviews from homeowners.
+- Once you get and complete house sits, reviews from pet parents.

 And that’s it!
 Once you’ve completed your profile, you can start searching and applying for house sits.
-If you want more help with the application process, check out this article about applying for house sits.
+If you want more help with the application process, check out The Ultimate House Sitting Course.